Classic Bible Passages on Natural Theology

 God could, of course, compel some measure of cringing obedience if he appeared as a flaming pillar in every national capital, and if everyone who failed to follow his rules were instantly seized with intolerable pains.
 However, it seems that God values sincere love far more than outer conformity.
 Even within the Old Testament, especially in the Prophets, this divine pleasure in genuine goodness is evident.
 When he was criticized for not operating according legalistic expectations, Jesus on more than one occasion (Mat.
 9:13; 12:7) responded by citing the word of God through the prophet Hosea: “I desire mercy, not sacrifice”.
 Actually, according to the Exodus narrative, the pillar of fire gambit was tried already, and did not work out so well.
 The Israelites were awed, and obeyed after a fashion, but this spectacle did not transform their hearts.

 After death, we are told, we shall see God and will understand all things clearly: “For now we see only a reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known” (I Cor 13:12, cf. I John 3:2).
-That will be the end of ambiguity, but also the end of courageous trusting of God.
+That will be the end of all the ambiguity we currently experience, but also the end of our opportunity for courageous trusting of God.

 No Justice in This Life: The Same Things Happen to Good and to Bad People